 There's a growing need for automotive service and repair pros!
 If you have a love of cars and a skill with engines, we can provide the advanced training you'll need to start a career in this field.
 Gwinnett Tech's automotive programs will train you on the latest vehicles and technology.
 You'll learn service and repair procedures that are popular on today's automobiles and trucks.

 Gwinnett Tech's Automotive Service Technology and Automotive Technology programs are accredited by the National Automotive Technicians Education Foundation, Inc./Automotive Service Excellence (ASE-NATEF).

-Gwinnett Tech’s Automotive Technology program currently offers eight HOPE Career Grants.
+Gwinnett Tech’s Automotive Technology program currently offers an associate degree, diploma and seven HOPE Career Grants.
 HOPE Career Grants provide free tuition assistance toward educational costs for eligible students enrolled in an approved designated program of study.
 Students must be eligible for, and receiving, the HOPE Grant or Zell Miller Grant to be awarded the HOPE Career Grant.
 It provides assistance with educational costs that are not covered by the HOPE or Zell Miller Grants.

 - Auto Electrical/Electronic Systems Technician, Certificate

 - Automotive Chassis Technician, Certificate

 - Automotive Transmission/Transaxle Tech Specialist, Certificate